omguhh/Clarimoji/README.md

 ### Installation
 Set up is based on [this] tutorial.

-You need to enter your own client ID and secret code if you want to run this locally, [Clarifai] is free so it should be no problem. :)
+You need to enter your own client ID and secret code in the Utils.js file if you want to run this locally, [Clarifai] is free so it should be no problem. :)

 ### Todos